imgeng/imageengine-helpers-dart/Documentation.md

    ```

+Generates a complete ImageEngine URL by combining the source URL with the processed directives.

+Inputs: source URL and IEDirectives object

+Process: Calls buildIEDirectives and buildIEQueryString

+Output: A fully formed ImageEngine URL with all applicable directives

-Generates an ImageEngine URL with the given source and directives.
+Handles cases where the source URL already contains query parametersGenerates an ImageEngine URL with the given source and directives.

 #### `buildIEDirectives`
    ```dart